nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Step 2.
 The user executes `deletem t/friends g/m` command to delete all contacts with the tag `friends` and gender `M`.

 Step 3.
-This will call `DeleteMultipleCommandParsr#parse` which will then parse the arguments provided.
+This will call `DeleteMultipleCommandParser#parse` which will then parse the arguments provided.
 Within `DeleteMultipleCommandParser#parse`, `TagContainsKeywordsPredicate` and `GenderContainsKeywordsPredicate` will be created using the tags and gender.
 These will then be added into the list of predicates.

 Step 4.
 A new `DeleteMultipleCommand` object will be created with its `predicate` set to the one defined in the previous step.